 Supplemental disability

-Employees must enroll in Supplemental Disability within 30 days of their hire date or they will have to wait until the next open enrollment period to elect coverage.
-If enrollment occurs during open enrollment but after the employee’s first work anniversary, benefit limitations on some pre-existing conditions (including pregnancy) will apply.
-Employees concerned about pre-existing condition limitations should contact the HR Service Center.
+How does it work?
+Employees must enroll in Supplemental Disability within 30 days of their hire date, or they will have to wait until the next enrollment period (typically occurs in the fall) to elect coverage.
+If enrollment occurs during Open Enrollment but after the faculty or staff’s first work anniversary, benefit limitations on some pre-existing conditions (including pregnancy) will apply.
+For more information, contact the HR Service Center.

-Employees pay a premium for both the Basic and Supplemental Disability plans, which is deducted through payroll reduction.
-All rates are subject to change at any time.
+The cost for Supplemental Disability, provided as follows, is deducted through payroll reduction and rates are subject to change at any time.

 - Cost per pay period (pretax): 0.3% of base pay